astron51/renzu_fuel_serverside/README.md

+### Changes from Original Version
+Modified to work with ox_inventory, Jerry can will only work with this particullar Inventory System ( For other inv System, modify it yourself )
+Server-Sided Fuel Level, not even Admin Menu can refuel the car.
+Only Pump or Jerry Can.

 ### About
 My Forked version of LegacyFuel all rights belong to the owner. this is my version and its NUI based